Welcome to playing against Acquacchi!

 Good luck!

 If every chess game ended after 3 moves, there would still be 121 million possible games.
 Because of this, a chess engine has to be very careful with which positions it analyzes and it has to analyze every position quickly.
-On my laptop, which has very bad computing power, Acquacchi searches over 1.5 million positions per second.
+On my macbook pro, Acquacchi searches over 3 million positions per second.

 Quarantine (also wanted to learn C).